MicrosoftDocs/biztalk-docs/biztalk/technical-guides/best-practices-for-deploying-an-application.md

 ## Creating a BizTalk Application
  **Script the creation of BizTalk application and .msi files**

 -   BtsTask.exe can be used to script the creation of BizTalk applications.
 If the creation of the applications is scripted, then the packages can be automatically built using an automated process on a build server.
-For more information about scripting the creation of applications, see [Deploying and Managing BizTalk Applications](http://go.microsoft.com/fwlink/?LinkID=154210) (http://go.microsoft.com/fwlink/?LinkID=154210) and the [BizTalk Server 2006: Understanding BizTalk Server Application Deployment](http://go.microsoft.com/fwlink/?LinkID=101599) (http://go.microsoft.com/fwlink/?LinkID=101599) white paper.
+For more information about scripting the creation of applications, see [Deploying and Managing BizTalk Applications](../core/deploying-and-managing-biztalk-applications.md).

-    > [!NOTE]
-    >  The white paper also applies to [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)].

 ## Deploying a BizTalk Assembly
  **Never deploy an assembly from Visual Studio on a production computer**